akatsuki-co/algoacademy/src/docs/c/arrays.md

 ---

-An array is a variable that can store multiple values of the same data type.
+An array is a data structure that can store multiple values of the same data type.

-- The data is ordered and contiguous in memory.
+- The data is ordered, indexed from 0 and contiguous in memory.

 ---